-Field Name Instructions Does the proposed project involve human embryonic If the proposed project does not involve human embryonic stem cells, check the No box.
-If the proposed project involves human embryonic

-Field Name Instructions stem cells? stem cells, check the Yes box, and then complete the section below.
+Field Name Instructions Does the proposed project involve human embryonic stem cells?
+If the proposed project does not involve human embryonic stem cells, check the No box.
+If the proposed project involves human embryonic stem cells, check the Yes box, and then complete the section below.
 Cell Line(s) List in this section the registration number of the specific cell line(s) from the NIH Human Embryonic Stem Cell Registry.
 Specific stem cell line cannot be referenced at this time.
 One from the registry will be used.
 If a specific line cannot be referenced at the time of application submission, check this box.

-Once all data have been entered, click the "Close Form" button at the top of the form.
+Once all data have been entered, click the Close Form button at the top of the form or use the scroll bar to scroll up.
 You will be returned to the Grant Application Package screen.
-From this main screen, click on the form/document that you have just completed, and then click the => button.
-This will move the form/document to the Completed Documents box.
-To remove a form/document from the Completed Documents box, click the form/document name to select it, and then click the <= button.
-This will return the form/document to the Mandatory Documents or Optional Documents box.
+To remove a document from the Submission box, click the document name to select it and then click the Move Form to Delete button.
+This will return the document to the Mandatory Documents Submission List or Optional Documents Submission List.